 And there's more

 Strong cyclists can continue through the lush countryside of Himmelpforten along the "Steel, udders and centrifuges" route.
 In the farms of the Stader Geest region you can have a go at milking plastic udders, transporting bales of hay or long-distance broom throwing (Besenwerfen) to get a real taste of rural life.
 And in return for all your hard work, you will receive the "De lütte Melkbuer" award, a certificate to prove what you have learnt.
-By the end of this group tour even the slickest of city-slickers will know one end of a cow from the other, and realise that milk doesn't just show up on our supermarket shelves by magic.
+By the end of this group tour, even the most hardened urbanite will know one end of a cow from the other and that milk does not originate from the carton.

 To be experienced at your leisure